ramigs/ramigs.dev/src/site/posts/2021-07-20-reliably-clear-log-file-linux.md

 Ok, so deleting and recreating the log file is not a viable solution.
 What can we do instead to free up that disk space?

-We need to **truncate** the contents of the file, while its inode remains the same.
-In other words, we need to clear the contents of the file without deleting it.
+We need the file's inode to remain the same, so we'll **truncate** its contents without deleting it.

 Manually editing the file is not *clean* solution a at all.
 What if the file gets written to by another process while we're editing it?